Columbus Avenue btwn 78th & 81st Streets, Manhattan [map]

 Open Sundays, year-round

 Just behind the American Museum of Natural History, on beautiful, tree-lined Columbus Avenue, this year-round market stretches from 78th St. to 81st Streets each Sunday.
-Shoppers will find grass fed beef, goat cheese, fresh flowers, eggs, honey, baked goods, apple cider, and a large variety of fruit and vegetables.
+Shoppers will find grass fed beef, New York’s freshest fish, duck, chicken, ostrich, goat cheese, fresh flowers, eggs, honey, baked goods, apple cider, and a large variety of fruit and vegetables.
 Look for foraged greens like ramps in the spring, and an abundance of corn and berries come summer.
-In the winter a great selection of potatoes, preserves, and storage crops keep the market held over until the summer's bounty returns.
+In the winter a great selection of proteins, preserves, and storage crops keep the market and the neighborhood supplied until the summer's bounty returns.

 Includes cooking demos, seasonal celebrations, and family friendly activities.

 Purchase regionally grown grains, flours and beans and watch grains-inspired cooking demonstrations at the Greenmarket Regional Grains Project Pop-Up Shop.

 Attending Year Round

 American Seafood Wild-caught fish and shellfish from Suffolk County, NY

 Ardith Mae Fresh and aged goat cheese from Susquihanna County, PA